WRF-Chem-Polar/WRF-infra/doc/style-guides/bash.md

 Rationale:

-- it is admittedly easier to work on code if the line length is not too long (easier to read, to look at files side-by-side, etc).
+- It is admittedly easier to work on code if the line length is not too long (easier to read, to look at files side-by-side, etc).
-- the same limit is enforced (by Ruff) for Python code in this repository, so things will look consistent.
+- The same limit is enforced (by Ruff) for Python code in this repository, so things will look consistent.

 ## Indentation